Skip to content

 When Can You Use This?

-You can feel mouse haptic feedback in Windows 11 on specific builds, starting with Dev 25H2 build 26300.8142 and Beta 25H2 build 26220.8148, using compatible devices for actions like snapping windows or hovering over buttons.
+You can use mouse haptic feedback in Windows 11 if you have a compatible device and are on a recent Windows build, like Dev 25H2 build 26300.8142 or Beta 25H2 build 26220.8148, to feel vibrations when performing actions like snapping windows.

 When haptic signals is turned on for the mouse, you can choose how strong you want the vibrations to be.